Teresa Mariani: Early life

 Mariani was born into a family of performers in Florence.
 She began her acting career as a small child, in a Paris production of Ernest Legouvé's Medea, sharing the stage with Adelaide Ristori.

 Career

 Mariani was a comic and dramatic actress who performed in throughout Europe and toured in the Caribbean and South America.
 She worked in various theatre companies, including those run by Ermete Novelli and Cesare Rossi.
 She was head actress with her own touring company from 1894 to 1908, with the other members including her husband Vittorio Zampieri, Achille Majeroni, Maria Melato, Ernesto Sabbatini, and Arturo Falconi.
-In 1898, she was the first actress to play Ibsen's Nora in Uruguay, when she starred in her company's production of A Doll's House in Montevideo.
-She sat for a portrait by Spanish painter Ramon Casas, who also used her image to illustrate the share certificates for Hispano Suiza Fabrica de Automoviles SA.
+In 1898, when she starred in her company's production of A Doll's House in Montevideo, she became the first actress to play Ibsen's Nora in Uruguay.
+She sat for a portrait by Spanish painter Ramon Casas, who also used her image to illustrate the share certificates for Hispano Suiza Fábrica de Automóviles SA.